Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Features

 Eyezy’s failure to pick up on banned words is disappointing when you consider other parental control tools like FamiSafe let you create suspicious word lists that instantly alert you if any banned words are used.
-I also wasn’t very impressed by the email I received after Eyezy detected a banned word.
-It didn’t make much sense and had lots of mistakes in it.
+The email I received after Eyezy detected a banned word didn’t reveal any details and I had to go into my Eyezy account on the web and find the keyword tracker feature to check what it detected.

 Eyezy Features